david-stewart/jet_and_thermal/readme.md

 ## Run JETSCAPE

 The input data was generated with [site](https://github.com/jetscape).
-Download getscape and compile and run it according to JETSCAPE documentation.
+Download JETSCAPE, then compile and run it according to JETSCAPE documentation.

 JETSCAPE is run with input `xml` files.
 The input files for this analysis are